Candriam: Business and Investment Philosophy

 Candriam is known for its conviction-based investment approach, combining fundamental, quantitative and ESG insights.
-As of December 2024, over 75% of Candriam's assets were managed with ESG integration.
+As of December 2025, over 75% of Candriam's assets were sustainability-related assets.
 Candriam maintains strict exclusion and engagement policies in the industry, excluding controversial weapons, thermal coal, and tobacco from its portfolios.

 Responsible Investing Leadership

 Candriam is regarded as a leader in responsible investing, a position it has held for close to three decades.
 It was one of the first asset managers to integrate ESG criteria across its entire investment process.
 The firm engages actively with companies and policymakers and regularly publishes research and position papers on sustainability issues.

 Candriam Academy

 Launched in 2017, the Candriam Academy is the world's first free, accredited online training platform dedicated to sustainable investing.
-By 2024, it had over 16,000 registered users across six languages, helping to raise awareness and knowledge of responsible finance among financial professionals.
+By 2025, it had over 19,000 registered users across six languages, helping to raise awareness and knowledge of responsible finance among financial professionals.